 Thus, our laws have made drinking even more attractive.
 And drinking in excess has become a way of rebelling against what they consider an unjust and immoral law.

 Opponents argue that any state lowering its drinking age would lose 10% of its federal highway funds.
 However, the Minimum Legal Drinking Age Act of 1984 doesn’t actually call for states to lower their drinking ages.

 It only requires them to prohibit the (a) purchase and (b) public possession of alcoholic beverages.
-In fact, many states have no minimum legal drinking age, yet continue to receive full federal funding.
+In fact, many states have no minimum legal drinking age.
+However, they continue to receive full federal funding.

 States could easily conform to the federal law.
 It’s as simple as decriminalizing the purchase or public possession of alcohol by adults age 18 through 20.
 And they could prohibit any fines or other penalties.

-Those states with laws prohibiting drinking by such adults could also conform to the federal legislation.
-They could similarly similarly decriminalize the consumption of alcohol and prohibit fines or other punishments
+Those states with laws prohibiting drinking by such adults could also conform to the federal law.
+They could similarly decriminalize alcohol drinking and prohibit fines or other punishments.

 The Drinking Age Issue: Observations